micro-manager/micro-manager.github.io/_pages/ThorlabsChrolis.md

 1. In the Hardware Configuration Wizard, add **ThorlabsCHROLIS > Thorlabs CHROLIS Hub**.

 2. Set the serial number property on the **Initialization Properties** window for the Hub.
-The drop-down list is auto-populated with all detected CHROLIS devices available on the PC.Selecting the DEFAULT option will instruct the software to connect to the first available device.
-If you do not see your device serial number in the list, please refer to the Troubleshooting section of this guide.
+The drop-down list is auto-populated with all detected CHROLIS devices available on the PC.
+Selecting the DEFAULT option will instruct the software to connect to the first available device.
+If you do not see your device serial number in the list, please refer to the [Troubleshooting section](#Troubleshooting) of this guide.

 3. When the list of peripherals is shown, check the box for each available device.